dericsanandres/django-blog-assessment-san-andres/README.md

 In the docker deployment we already have these users, feel free to test the creation of posts using the endpoints.

+**Note**: Since this is a trial assessment, I haven't had the chance to develop a dedicated login page.
+To test authenticated features, please use the Django administration panel at `/admin/` to login as either admin or testuser, then navigate back to the blog homepage.

 ## Running Locally

 So in here to make things easier I added a makefile to quickly install the packages and run the program.